Jul

 Northeast Trawl Advisory Panel (NTAP) Working Group Meeting

-The Northeast Trawl Advisory Panel Working Group will hold a series of meeting via webinar occurring every three to four weeks.
+The Northeast Trawl Advisory Panel Working Group will hold a series of meeting via webinar occurring every three to four weeks, approximately.
 During these meetings, the Working Group will continue their discussion on the Regional Industry-Based Trawl Survey (RIBTS) Phase 2 pilot project.

 Webinar Connection